 Equity held by the NEOs that contributes towards share ownership requirements includes shares owned directly or indirectly by such NEO and unredeemed DSUs only.
-As at December 31, 2023 and March 18, 2024, all of the NEOs required by the Share Ownership Policy to be in compliance as of such date were in compliance.
+As at December 31, 2024 and March 25, 2025, all of the NEOs required by the Share Ownership Policy to be in compliance as of such date were in compliance.
+Although Mr. Philippon only recently joined the Company in August 2024, he exceeded his share ownership requirement prior to December 31, 2024 and continued to exceed his minimum share ownership requirement as of March 25, 2025.

-The following table sets forth the ownership levels for the applicable NEOs as of December 31, 2023.
+The following table sets forth the ownership levels for the applicable NEOs who were employees of the Company as of December 31, 2024.